 The Complete History of Hacking

 Maybe not the complete history but a valid attempt.
-A complete hacker history will never be
+A complete hacker history will never beobtainable since so much of the history is fragmented, unfounded and unreported.

 This will not be a complete list but a work in progress.